-Scientists have developed a special material that mimics surgery for people with diabetes particularly type 2.
+Scientists have developed a new diabetes pill, created with a special material that mimics surgery for people with diabetes particularly type 2.
 Known as Luminal Coating of the Intestine (LuCI), the maerial has the ability to temporarily coat the small intestine and reduce the level of glucose that passes through the bloodstream during digestion.

 LuCI acts as a partial barrier to nutrient absorption and can prevent the common blood sugar “spikes” that occurs after consuming a meal.